toskumar/blog/micro/aws/solution-architect-associate/ReadMe.md

 * Can be used to replicate EFS to EFS
 * OnPrem Shared FS <-> AWS DataSync Agent <-> Network Transfers <-> AWS DataSync <-> S3, EFS, FSx

+#### EFS - FSx
+* EFS - When you need distributed, highly resilient storage for Linux instances and Linux-based applications

+* Amazon FSx for windows - When you need centralized storage for Windows based applications such as Share point, Microsoft SQL Server, Workspaces, IIS Web Server or any other native Microsoft Application.

+* Amazon FSx for Lustre - When you need high speed, high capacity distributed storage.
+This will be for applications that do High Performance Compute(HPC), financial modelling etc. Remember that FSx for Lustre can store data directly on S3

 ### Cloud Front
 A content delivery network (CDN) is a system of distributed servers that deliver webpages and other web content to a user based on the geographic locations of the user, the origin of the webpage, and a content delivery server.
 * Edge location is a location where content will be cache, supports both read and write.